ytaragin/eko-wkshp/steps.md

 </details>

-# Step 2 - Add a Rest endpoint
+# Section 2 - Add a Rest endpoint
-## Step Goals
+## Section Goals
-In this step add the simple ping rest endpoint so we can start running this as a service.
+In this Section add the simple ping rest endpoint so we can start running this as a service.

-At the end of this step you should have running service that answers curl requests to the ping endpoint.
+At the end of this Section you should have running service that answers curl requests to the ping endpoint.

+We will use the [gin-gonic library](https://github.com/gin-gonic/gin) for our http server as is used in DSCC services.

 ## Guidance